 The data sources covered by MXDR include but are not limited to:

-MXDR’s comprehensive approach to data ingestion creates a multi-dimensional view of your organisation’s security landscape, leaving no stone unturned in the pursuit of identifying and mitigating potential threats.
+MXDR’s comprehensive approach to data ingestion creates a multi-dimensional view of your organisation’s security posture, leaving no stone unturned in the pursuit of identifying and mitigating potential threats.

 It goes beyond traditional security measures by ingesting data from a wide array of sources, ensuring that no potential threat goes unnoticed.
 This comprehensive data collection and analysis pave the way for AI-powered threat detection, rapid incident response, and an overall bolstered cybersecurity posture.